 In addition, a call for submissions was also open to the public.

-Initial letter PDF [40 KB] sent out to stakeholders outlining the consulting process.
+- Initial letter PDF [40 KB, 5 pages] sent out to stakeholders outlining the consulting process.

-First project update letter Word [71 KB] sent out to stakeholders outlining further developments in the consulting process.
+- First project update letter DOC [71 KB, 3 pages] sent out to stakeholders outlining further developments in the consulting process.

-The consultants delivered a Scoping Report to the Steering Committee in April 2004: Opportunities and Barriers for greater Indigenous involvement in Australia's Forest Industries: A scoping report addressing Indigenous involvement in the forestry and associated sectors for the National Indigenous Forestry Strategy Steering Committee PDF [2 MB].
+The consultants delivered a Scoping Report to the Steering Committee in April 2004: Opportunities and Barriers for greater Indigenous involvement in Australia's Forest Industries: A scoping report addressing Indigenous involvement in the forestry and associated sectors for the National Indigenous Forestry Strategy Steering Committee PDF [2 MB, 152 pages].
 This report, along with other research material, informed the development of a draft strategy.